Talent Associates: Record division

-Talent Associates also had a short lived record division, known as TA Records, which released a total of only 4 LP titles.
+Talent Associates also had a short-lived record division, known as TA Records, which released a total of only 4 LP titles.
 The label's product was distributed through Bell Records.
 The soft rock duo Seals and Crofts were signed to the label in 1969.
 After releasing two albums which received little attention the group moved to Warner Bros.
-Records in 1971 where they recorded a string of hit albums and singles during the mid-1970s.
-Another TA Records group, The Original Caste, reached #34 on the Billboard Hot 100 singles chart with the original recording of "One Tin Soldier" in 1970.
-One other TA Records group, R&B group Five Flights Up, had a Billboard Top 40 single with "Do What You Wanna Do" which peaked at #36 in the fall of 1970, along with two non-charting singles.
+Records in 1971 where they recorded a string of hit records during the 1970s.
+A Canadian folk group called The Original Caste reached #34 on the Billboard Hot 100 singles chart on TA Records with the original recording of "One Tin Soldier" in 1970.
+Another TA Records R&B group Five Flights Up, had a Billboard Top 40 single with "Do What You Wanna Do" which peaked at #36 in the fall of 1970.

 Ownership changes

 From 1961 to 1965, Paramount Pictures owned a 50% stake in Talent Associates.
 In August 1968, the company was acquired by industrialist Norton Simon, becoming known as Talent Associates-Norton Simon, Inc. until 1974, when Susskind and Gilbert bought it back.
 In 1977, the company was sold to Time-Life Films.
 Warner Bros.
 Discovery's HBO Entertainment and Warner Bros.
 Pictures Distribution currently owns the copyrights to the Talent Associates library.
-There are a few exceptions—for instance, McMillan & Wife is owned by Universal Television, who co-produced the show with Talent Associates, and East Side/West Side, owned by MGM as the successor-in-interest to United Artists.
+There are a few exceptions—for instance, McMillan & Wife is owned by Universal Television, who co-produced the show with Talent Associates, and East Side/West Side, owned by Amazon MGM Studios as the successor-in-interest to United Artists.